Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 #### Introduction to Linux
 If you never used Linux before it is important to understand the file structure of the operating system.

-##### Understanding the Filesystem
+##### Understanding and Traversing the Filesystem
-The Linux filesystem is hierarchical, starting from the root directory, denoted by `/`.
+The Linux filesystem is hierarchical (like Windows), starting from the root directory, denoted by `/`.
 Here are some key directories:

 - `/bin`: Essential command binaries
 - `/etc`: Configuration files